tonytone11/BankofAmerica_Capstone/README.md

  ##  Usage
 ### Home Page
-* Hero image
+* Hero image.
-* Daily Inspiration: Featured player story or quote
+* Daily Inspiration: Featured player quotes and statistics.
-* Main mission for website
+* FutureStars Mission Statement.
-* News Feed: Brief football news highlights relevant to youth development
+* News Feed: Brief FutureStar news highlights relevant to youth development.
 ### Profile page
-* Visual Progress Tracker: Easy-to-understand bars showing improvement (input your statistics/ for every training you do add a to chart ex: hours, goals etc.
+* Visual Progress Tracker: Easy-to-understand bar charts and calenders. showing improvement.
+Users have the capabilities input their training statistics.
 #### Practice Log
 * Calendar showing training consistency (user would be able to log the day that they trained).
-Bookmarked Players: Quick access to saved professional role models Goal Setting: Simple weekly/monthly development goals (Goals/to do list for tracking goals)
+Bookmarked Players: Quick access to saved professional role models Goal Setting: Simple weekly/monthly development goals (Goals/to do list for tracking goals).
-Achievements: Milestones (from days/ hours trained) (extra feature if have time)
+Achievements: Milestones (from days/ hours trained) (extra feature if have time).
 ### Training Page (YouTube API Integration)
 * Video Categories:
-* Skill-specific training (dribbling, shooting, passing)
+* Skill-specific training (dribbling, shooting, passing).
-* Position-specific exercises
+* Position-specific exercises.
-* Fitness and conditioning
+* Fitness and conditioning.
-* Game awareness and tactics
+* Game awareness and tactics.
-* Motivational content
+* Motivational content.

 ### Players Page (Football API Integration)
 * Player Search: Find professionals by name, position, team, or country
 * Player Profiles:
-* Basic information (age, nationality, position, team)
+* Basic information (age, nationality, position, team).
-* Key statistics relevant to their position
+* Key statistics relevant to their position.
-* Career highlights and achievements
+* Career highlights and achievements.
-* Background story (focus on players from humble beginnings)
+* Background story (focus on players from humble beginnings).
-* Team Explorer: Browse clubs and national teams
+* Team Explorer: Browse clubs and national teams.

 ### Contact Page
-* Support Form: Simple form for questions and feedback
+* Support Form: Simple form for questions and feedback.
-* FAQ Section: Common questions about the app and football development
+* Application admin have access to the messages sent from the contact form, and can directly reply to users.

 ### About Us Page
-Mission Statement: Focus on accessibility and opportunity through football
+Mission Statement: Focus on accessibility and opportunity through football.
-Vision: How the app helps underprivileged youth develop through sport Team Information: About the developers and football experts involved
+Vision: How the app helps underprivileged youth develop through sport.
+Team Information: About the developers and football experts involved.
 ### Login/SignUp page
 Creating user: input personal info and be able to access to profile page.